 In this passage you have to choose the best word, or group of words, to complete each numbered line so that it makes sense and is written in correct English.
 Choose the best answer and mark its letter on your answer sheet.

 Performance Time

-Waiting in the wings, the students' nerves soared as they listened to the to see them perform in the end-of-year show.
+Waiting in the wings, the students' nerves soared as they listened to the wouldn't consider a normal show.